YDLIDAR/ydlidar_ros2_driver/README.md

 More paramters details, see [here](details.md)

 ## Notes about `fixed_scan_size`
-This function will outputs fixed size of scan data, data that is over or under is truncated or filled up, the data size depends on the average of the first 30 scans obtained after the node is activated, which for `slam_toolbox` reduces the chance of data being discarded.
+This function will outputs fixed size of scan data, data that is over or under is truncated or filled up, the data size depends on the mode of the first 30 scans's data size after the node is activated, which for `slam_toolbox` to prevent the chance of data being discarded.

 NOTE: But if the message like this still occurs and very few data use by the `slam_toolbox`:
 ```